-Local attractions: Choose from Treasurer’s House, in York city centre, is worth a visit and has a pretty garden.
+Local attractions – Treasurer’s House, in York city centre, is worth a visit and has a pretty garden.
 The cellar ghost tours are intriguing, and it’s particularly lovely during the festive season when it’s all decked out.
 On Tadcaster Road, Goddards is the former home of the Terry family (of Chocolate Orange fame); the house isn’t open to visitors but you can explore the gardens.
 Our top National Trust pick for York, though, is Beningbrough Hall, which is incredibly popular with families.
 With acres of gardens to explore, an adventure playground, regular holiday activities, a cafe and more, it’s a lovely place to spend the day.
 Nunnington Hall, Fountains Abbey and Brimham Rocks are further afield but all excellent for families.
 There are over 300 historic houses, gardens and coastline spaces across the country so if you’re staycationing somewhere in England, there’s bound to be a National Trust property nearby.
-En route to a holiday, we often stop at Clumber Park (great adventure playground) and Woolsthorpe Manor, birthplace of Isaac Newton, which has an inspiring little science centre aimed at kids.
+En route to a holiday, we often stop at Clumber Park (fantastic adventure playground) and Woolsthorpe Manor, birthplace of Isaac Newton, which has an inspiring little science centre aimed at kids.

-Local attractions: Locally, Clifford’s Tower is a must-visit, especially since its £5m transformation (read our review here).
-Further afield, English Heritage membership will get you into the fabulous Scarborough Castle, Rievaulx Abbey, Helmsley Castle, Brodsworth Hall and over 400 other historic sites, from castles to ruins and abbeys.
+Local attractions – Locally, Clifford’s Tower is a must-visit, especially since its £5m transformation (read our review here).
+Further afield, English Heritage membership will get you into the fabulous Scarborough Castle, Whitby Abbey, Rievaulx Abbey, Helmsley Castle, Brodsworth Hall and over 400 other historic sites, from castles to ruins and abbeys.

-Cost: Family membership (2 adults and up to 12 children) £105.
+Cost – Family membership (2 adults and up to 12 children) £111.
 Visit the English Heritage website

 This new annual membership gets you entry to the house, parkland, gardens and adventure playground of Castle Howard (including the fabulous Skelf Island).
 Free access to daytime events is included, as well as invitations to previews and fast track access on bank holidays and selected event days.
 Choose from gold or silver tiered membership.

-Cost: Double membership £86, additional child aged 3+ £25.
-Visit the Historic Houses website
+Cost – Double membership £94, additional child aged 3+ £27 – Visit the Historic Houses website

 You can also turn your day ticket into 12 months of visits to these family-friendly attractions in and near York.